Introduction to PostgreSQL Superuser

 alter user Sam with superuser;

-In the above example, Sam is an existing user and suppose we need to change the role of Sam user at that time we use the above statement where we use alter user statements, which is a keyword, and superuser is the role of the user.
+In the above example, Sam is an existing user, and suppose we need to change the role of Sam user at that time, we use the above statement where we use alter user statements, which is a keyword, and superuser is the user’s role.
 Next, illustrate the end result of the above declaration by using the use of the following snapshot.

 In this method, we revoke the user role.
-For example, suppose we need to revoke the superuser role at that time, we use the following syntax.
+For example, suppose we need to revoke the superuser role, then; we use the following syntax.

 Syntax